Why being busy is killing your career progress

 Career progression and success requires more than purely doing what we did last year.
 As Marshall Goldsmith pointed out in in his classic leadership book, “What got you here won’t get you there.”

 We need to be constantly learning, growing and contributing in new ways each year.

-But more than anything we need to be seen to be doing work that has a significant impact on the key goals and objectives of the business.
+More than anything, we need to be seen to be doing work that has a significant impact on the key goals and objectives of the business.
 And in the fast paced, ever changing working environment, we need to be working on projects that support continuous improvements, innovation and business growth.

-So….
-It’s time to stop being busy and start prioitising for progress.
+So… It’s time to stop being busy and start prioritising for progress.

 This is all about prioritising your time, energy and resources to create progress towards achievement of key organisational goals and targets that will move you forward towards your personal career aspirations.